veracode-research/solr-injection/README.md

 }
 ```

 Since there is no URL encoding applied to this parameter, by sending payloads such as 'q=123%26param1=xxx%26param2=yyy' it is possible to inject additional HTTP query parameters to the Solr search request and change the logic how request is processed.
-The '%26' character here is the encoded version of the '&' character, which is a parameter delimiter in the HTTP query.
+The '%26' character here is the encoded version of the '&' character, which is a parameter delimiter in the HTTP query.<br/>
-Normal request from a user to the web app:
+A normal request from a user to the web app:

 `GET /search?q=Apple`